maxamed1st/inboxassist/docs/architecture.md

 ### Functionality
 - Connect/disconnect email
-- Purge Emails and chats
+- Purge emails and/or chats
 - Buy credits
 - See credit balance